jacoscaz/typed-ocpp/README.md

 ```

 #### Utility enums

-The following enumerations are used within these primary types:

 ```typescript
 OCPP16.MessageType          // enum of message types (CALL = 2, CALLRESULT = 3, CALLERROR = 4)